 We Believe Everyone Can Have a place in tech

-Unfortunately, there are many factors that hinder women from considering a career in the ICT sector – from historic gender role perceptions, dismissing attitudes, and confidence to missing family support and lack of aid from educational facilities.
-This makes it especially hard for young mothers to join or come back to the ICT sector after giving birth.
+Unfortunately, there are many factors that hinder girls and women from considering a career in the ICT sector – from historic gender role perceptions, dismissive attitudes and lack of (self-) confidence to inadequate training and employment opportunities.

 According to the World Health Organisation 15% of the people in the world are living with disabilities.
 At AmaliTech it is our goal to break down barriers that are currently hindering persons with disabilities to pursue a path in the ICT sector.
 There are many aspects to consider – starting with offering the right tools and necessary software.

 This includes special learning software for visually impaired and hearing-impaired trainees, assisting visually impaired trainees with accessible accommodation where they can easily move to the Training Academy, and financial assistance.
 By meeting these needs, we are able to encourage more persons with disabilities to join our Training Academy and gain meaningful employment.
 Join us in creating an inclusive environment and support a better future for all.

 Coding for kids (C4K) is an initiative which was born first through the partnership between AmaliTech and SOS Children’s Villages, Ghana.
 The project is tailored purposely to train young children between the ages of 9 and 14 years to code with passion and skills that can only come from continuous learning and the right coaching.